Microsoft® Excel Tips and Techniques

 Random colour fill presents a VBA macro for filling a block of cells with a random range of colours.

-SUMPRODUCT seeks to illustrate the versatility of Excel’s SUMPRODUCT function.
+SUMPRODUCT Illustratea the versatility of Excel’s SUMPRODUCT function.

-Time conversion demonstrates a way of converting hh:mm times to decimalised hours.
+Time conversion Demonstration of a way to convert hh:mm times to decimalised hours.

-Time intervals demonstrates ways of calculating and displaying time intervals, including those that extend beyond 24 hours.
+Time intervals Demonstrations of ways of calculating and displaying time intervals, including those that extend beyond 24 hours.

-VBA introduction is an overview of VBA — the language behind macros — and how to approach VBA to extend your recorded macros and how to programme macros from the ground up.
+VBA introduction An overview of VBA — the language behind macros — and how to approach VBA to extend your recorded macros and how to programme macros from the ground up.

-Macro function and sub prodedures is an introduction to a structured approach to creating and extending VBA macros.
+Macro function and sub prodedures An introduction to a structured approach to creating and extending VBA macros.
 This piece expands on the topics covered in the VBA intoduction page, listed above, and addresses important issues like error handling.

 Please support this website by making a donation to help keep it free of advertising and to help towards cost of time spent adding new content.